When managers ignore employees or focus just on their weaknesses, they double the chances for them to become unproductive.

 What Are the Benefits of Employee Feedback?

-Giving feedback cultivates a healthy, productive workplace.
-As a manager, you’re the leader of a team — and you set the tone.
+Giving feedback cultivates a healthy, productive company culture.
+As a manager, you’re the leader of a team — and you set the tone through your leadership skills.
+Being able to balance criticism with corrective feedback, ensuring that employees meeting your standards know they’re appreciated – these are steps that drastically improve your business.

 Implementing a culture of constructive feedback helps in the following ways: